the-adblocker/setup_rpi/README.md

 f.
 Choose “SDHC SCSI Disk Device” as storage  <br>
 g.
 Click “NEXT>YES”  <br>
 h.
 When it’s done downloading, take out the sd card  <br>
 i.
-Put the sd card back into the rpi  <br>
+Put the sd card into the rpi  <br>
  <br>
  <br>

 3. Install all other things  <br>
 a.
-Write all the following commands {
+Write all the following commands in the terminal on your rpi {

 sudo apt update
 sudo apt upgrade